 1. Research the Market for Comparable Older Homes

 Realize every market is different.
-Your state, city or neighborhood market could be entirely different from the national market or what you see in the news.
+Your state, city or neighborhood market could be entirely unlike those in the national market or some you see in the news.
 Research your regional market by talking to a handful of professionals in the real estate industry.
 Do your own research both online and through local sources.
 Find comparable homes, those that are near the same age and condition of your home with similar features.

 2. For a Home that Needs Work, Create a Fix-It or Forget-It List